 Students may only begin registering for courses during the course registration period after their academic renewal has been approved.
-Students who are approved for Academic Renewal are strongly encouraged to enroll in only one course under the advisement of an Academic Advisor in the Office Student Affairs, and are required to maintain good standing at the University.
+Students who are approved for Academic Renewal are strongly encouraged to enroll in only one course under the advisement of their personal Program Advisor, and are required to maintain good standing at the University.